deadzg/knowledge-share/Java-Ecosystem/Java/java-basics.md

 # Lambda Expressions
 - Anonymous functions
-- Can be passed an args to method
+- Can be passed as an args to method
 - It can be stored in a variable
 - It's not associated with a particular class
 - It comprises of: